Terrabits/requests-walmart-auth-project/README.md

 # Requests Walmart Auth Project

-For getting started with the [Walmart Affiliate Marketplace (REST) API](https://walmart.io/docs/affiliate/) and the python `requests-walmart-auth` library.
+A project for getting started with the [Walmart Affiliate Marketplace (REST) API](https://walmart.io/docs/affiliate/) and the python `requests-walmart-auth` library.

 ## Requirements

 - Python 3.7+
-- requests-walmart-auth ~= 1.0.0
+- requests-walmart-auth ~= 1.0.1

 ## Install